JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Challenge_Part_II.md

 > _1. Self-judgment-moral choice._
 > _2. Social-judgment-ethical choice._
 > _3. God-judgment-religious choice._
-> _Thus it appears that all human progress is effected by a technique of conjoint revelational evolution._ [UB 196:3.10-15](/en/The_Urantia_Book/196#p3_10)
+> _Thus it appears that all human progress is effected by a technique of conjoint revelational evolution._ <a id="a160_107"></a>[UB 196:3.10-15](/en/The_Urantia_Book/196#p3_10)

 > _Unless a divine lover lived in the mind of man, individuals could not unselfishly and spiritually love.
 And unless an interpreter lived in the mind, man could not truly realize the unity of the universe.
 Unless an evaluator dwelt with man, he could not possibly appraises moral values and recognize spiritual meanings.
-And this lover hails from the very source of infinite love; this interpreter is a part of Universal Unity; this evaluator is the child of the Center and Source of all absolute values of divine and eternal reality._ [UB 196:3.16](/en/The_Urantia_Book/196#p3_16)
+And this lover hails from the very source of infinite love; this interpreter is a part of Universal Unity; this evaluator is the child of the Center and Source of all absolute values of divine and eternal reality._ <a id="a162_537"></a>[UB 196:3.16](/en/The_Urantia_Book/196#p3_16)

-> _Human survival is in great measure dependent on consecrating the human will to the choosing of those values selected by this spirit-value sorter-the indwelling interpreter and unifier._ ([UB 196:3.17](/en/The_Urantia_Book/196#p3_17))
+> _Human survival is in great measure dependent on consecrating the human will to the choosing of those values selected by this spirit-value sorter-the indwelling interpreter and unifier._ (<a id="a164_190"></a>[UB 196:3.17](/en/The_Urantia_Book/196#p3_17))

 ## What does it all Mean?